Soetnowzen/SmartPower/doc/post_mortem/henningphan.markdown

 6 If you had the practice/technique in a part of the project and not the entire project, how was using it compared to not using it?

 ###Git version control###
 1 The advantages is many, multiple developers can contribute at the same time, can work at different geographical locations.
 Branching, everyone can code without interfering each other.
-Working offline, that you can revert to an arbitrary commit if you messed up
+Working offline, that you can revert to an arbitrary commit if you messed up.
+We used [a succesful git branching model](http://nvie.com/posts/a-successful-git-branching-model/ "git")
 2 The disadvantages are nothing compared to what you gain but I find it time consuming to commit every step and that people push bad commits.
 Lastly is merging and rebasing, not always but some can be difficult to clean up
 3 Very efficient,  quite easy to use and it goes fast to learn the basics, from there you can expand your knowledge little by little
 4 Every project